 We got your back.
-In this article, we’re bringing you seven late payment email templates you can use to ask for overdue payments.
+In this article, we’re bringing you seven late payment email templates you can use to ask for outstanding invoices.
 Also, we’ll show you what to include in your payment reminder emails and give you some pointers for managing them.

 Let’s get to it!

 In addition to a carefully worded message, an overdue payment reminder email should contain several key elements.